10 Crucial Due Diligence Actions in Corporate Mergers & Acquisitions

 A buyer should review the target’s management organizational chart and compensation paid to officers, directors and key employees, including bonuses, incentive plans and non-cash compensation.
 What incentive arrangements are in place to retain key employees?
 Beyond the management structure, a buyer should also have the opportunity to review all employment manuals and policies.
 Has there been recent litigation with respect to the terms and conditions of employment?
 What layoff and severance costs are likely to be triggered by the merger or acquisition?

-The experienced attorneys at Owen Hodge Lawyers would be happy to guide you through the process of a corporate acquisition or merger.
+The experienced solicitors at Owen Hodge Lawyers would be happy to guide you through the process of a corporate acquisition or merger.
 Proper due diligence that explores these ten facets of a target company is essential to the success of your transaction.
 Please call us to schedule a consultation at 1800 770 780.

 Just ask us a question